Greek Pasta Skillet with Burst Cherry Tomatoes

 This post is sponsored by Chickapea Pasta.
 All opinions expressed here are mine alone.

-Greek Pasta Skillet with Burst Cherry Tomatoes is a high protein gluten-free pasta meal that’s on the table in 25 minutes!
+Greek Pasta with Burst Cherry Tomatoes is a high protein gluten-free pasta meal that’s on the table in 25 minutes!

 I’m in denial that it’s August and I never want summer to end!
 If that sounds a cry of desperation, that’s because it is.
 My kids start school this week and I’m seeing pumpkin recipes on Pinterest.